bruno-camara/Pokedex-SOLID/README.md

+# About the Project
 The project is a Pokedex constructed using SOLID principles.
+It uses the oficial Pokemon API and also a Local SQL Database (path: sujet_TP/ressources/pokemondatabase.sqlite).

-The main file of the project is called Pokedex and its path is src/main/java.
+The main file of the project is called Pokedex and its path is PokedexProject/src/main/java.

 After cloning this repository, if you have a Java environment on your machine, you can directly run the commands.